 They’re native to Japan and China and are more used to cooler climates.
 They’re also typically grown as house plants.

-They’re extremely slow-growing and are known to only grow out one frond per year.
+They’re extremely slow-growing and are known only to grow out one frond per year.
 They tend to get larger when grown on the ground instead of in a planter.

 They may reach a height of up to 2 to 3 feet but they can grow out to as high as 10 feet but that can take on as much as 50 years.